sreeharshabandi/sreeharshabandi.github.io/_posts/2020-06-15-CaptainMon.md

 ---
-title:  "CaptainMon! - Process Spwaning tool"
+title:  "CaptainMon! - Process Spawning tool"
 date:   2020-06-15 19:14:18
 categories: [Windows_WMI]
-tags: [Process_Spwaning, WMI]
+tags: [Process_Spawning, WMI]
 ---

-In this post we will be looking at my recent develpment on <strong>Windows Process Spwaning using [CaptainMon][linktocaptainmon].</strong>
+In this post we will be looking at my recent develpment on <strong>Windows Process Spawning using [CaptainMon][linktocaptainmon].</strong>

 <strong>Prior knowledge on the following topics are required:</strong>
 1. <code class="highlighter-rouge">Windows Management Instumentation.</code>